 Action steps that may come to you while writing that will assist you in manifesting your goal.

 Positive comments or compliments you gave others.

-Express gratitude by thanking God for all you have.
+Express gratitude by being grateful for all you have.

 Journaling about what you want to manifest and bringing those positive emotions to the surface really puts strong energy behind your intentions.
 Instead of using your journal as a way to express your let downs, disappointments, and negative emotions, let it be a power to attract your desires toward you.

 Before you begin today’s activity, use your mindful coloring sheet (from previous blog) to bring you into a present state.
 Then begin your meditation practice as I’ve outlined the last couple of days.

 Today’s Creative Meditation and Manifestation activity is all about journaling.
 Create your journal using the above suggestions in a blank notebook (or use your Creative Meditation Workbook).
 Write freely and as lengthy as you like about the intangible goal you have been working on.